-This week I had a phone conversation with an attorney that left me feeling really depressed.
+This week I had a phone conversation with an attorney that left me feeling really depressed, like nothing gets better.
+Ever.

 While we talked about the circumstances of my long-term disability denial from Lincoln Financial Group, the attorney asked if I was permanently disabled.
 She wanted to know: was I going to get better?